 In the history of Audio Physic, the Avanti loudspeaker model is an internationally-renowned classic.
 And the latest relaunch has been able to thoroughly convince the discerning ears of audiophiles and reviewers.
 The Codex goes a step further.
 Based on its larger volume and the consistently advanced Audio Physic technologies in the chassis and crossover design, the Codex draws on the company’s full potential.

 There is always a certain divergence between excellent music reproduction and interior design features.
 For a rich, deep bass and a solid foundation, loudspeakers require a certain cabinet volume.
 The Codex successfully manages this tight-rope act, thanks to its intelligent cabinet architecture and variety of available finishes.
 Despite its volume, the four-way loudspeaker with its clear contours and slender baffle exudes an air of stylish elegance.
-Especially the high-gloss glass finishes, combined with bright color tones, almost lends the loudspeakers an appearance of weightlessness.
+Especially the high-gloss glass finishes, combined with bright colour tones, almost lends the loudspeakers an appearance of weightlessness.

 Special attention was paid to the inner structure of the corpus, as only an extremely sturdy cabinet offers the prerequisite for a reproduction that is pure and true to detail.
 Numerous braces and extremely stiff elements, made of open-cell ceramic foam, lend the Codex body superb stability, without noticeably reducing the interior volume.
 Thanks to the sandwich construction, featuring a permanently elastic intermediate layer, the cabinet is perfectly quiet.
 Thus, the acoustic impacts of the cabinet components themselves are effectively counteracted.

 As with the Avanti, the subwoofer on the Codex is mounted in the interior of the cabinet, utilizing an optimally matched chamber.
 The 10” long-throw chassis is extremely powerful and effortlessly transmits the lowest frequencies.
 From 100 Hertz on, it hands the baton over to a 7” chassis in the front of the cabinet.
-Here’s the benefit of this division of labor: The bass reproduction remains confident and controlled in any situation.
+Here’s the benefit of this division of labour: The bass reproduction remains confident and controlled in any situation.
 What’s more, the Codex offers considerably more latitude in terms of placement than traditionally designed loudspeakers, even close to a wall, they play with crisp structure and full torque.

 The clarity in the lower octaves provides a cornerstone for exceptionally neutral and precise reproduction of mid and high frequencies.
 This is where the cutting-edge Hyper Holographic Cone Chassis, now in their third generation, come into play.
 The intelligent dual-basket construction of the chassis reduces any sound impacts due to micro-vibrations to a conceivable minimum, as the chassis does not have any direct contact with the baffle of the loudspeaker.
 That is why the sound reproduction is not affected by any renegade resonance, so-called partial vibrations.
 In addition, the chassis have their own compartment in the corpus of the Codex.
 This eliminates any interactions via the air volume in the loudspeaker.
 For maximum signal fidelity, the crossover network is distributed among several levels and equipped with first-rate components.
 The individual modules are placed next to each chassis.